 Next time you come across a little box that says ‘Insert cover letter/motivational statement here (Optional)’ in a job application, ignore the optional part.
 Remember, your story is your biggest selling point.
 Are you ready to tell it?

 Here is a great video from the tech recruiters we work closely with, sharing their take on the cover letter.
 If next, you are looking to create the ultimate CV here is an article to get you started.
-Keep an eye out on our blog for more posts on how you can shine on paper and in person, to land your dream job.
+Check out on our blog for more posts on how you can shine on paper and in person, to land your dream job.